 The music from the film will be performed LIVE in perfect sync with the film.

 How many musicians will be on stage?

-96 orchestra musicians, Celtic soloists, conductor, soprano soloist and a 30-piece boys choir will be on stage promising a terrific audio and audio-visual experience.
+96 orchestra musicians, Celtic soloists, conductor, soprano soloist and a 30-piece boy or female voice choir will be on stage promising a terrific audio and audio-visual experience.